 You can either switch products within the lender you already use or switch your mortgage over to another provider.
 Most people use mortgage brokers to help them find the best deal.

-House prices spiked another 11% in August which is the 12th consecutive month of growth.
-With the cost of living crisis creeping imminently, landlords are considering how to sidestep the crisis.
+With the cost-of-living crisis still haunting consumers, landlords are considering how to sidestep the crisis.
 We’re finding ‘remortgaging’ as the main tactic to swerve the financial punch.

 Whether you’ve just got your first buy-to-let or own multiple properties, it’s important to understand property market trends.